Hannahsoslamma/Hannah-s-coding/README.md

-I'm a begginner coding student with imposter syndrome.
-Would love to discuss different coding techniques. <3
+I'm a junior at UNA in Compooter Science.
+Trying my best to get better at it  <3